popodidi/Progress/README.md

 Classes that implement `ProgressParent` protocol are able to add/remove `ProgressView`. `UIView` and `UIViewController` conform `ProgressParent` by default.

 The default implementation of `UIView` is to add `progressView` as subview with 0.2 second fade-in animation. `UIViewController` simply calls `self.view` implementations.

+Fading duration can be configured by setting `Prog.fadingDuration`.

 ### Custom progressor